-In Figure -2, for the simplicity there are only 3 POPs which are connected to the Core network.
-Each pop has two RRs which have full mesh IBGP sessions between them.
-In the core, there is PE which is connected to the customer and ASBR which is connected to upstream provider and receive BGP prefix.
-In the POP there is full mesh IBGP session as well.
+In Figure -2, for simplicity, there are only 3 POPs that are connected to the Core network.
+Each pop has two RRs which have full-mesh IBGP sessions between them.
+In the core, there is PE which is connected to the customer, and ASBR which is connected to the upstream provider and receives the BGP prefix.
+In the POP there is a full-mesh IBGP session as well.

-Note that, there would be second level Hierarchy in the Core as well, because when the number of POP locations grow, required full mesh IBGP sessions between RRs would be too much.
+Note that, there would be a second-level Hierarchy in the Core as well because when the number of POP locations grows, required full-mesh IBGP sessions between RRs would be too much.

 For a given prefix, in this picture, we have two paths.
 Path1 from POP1 and Path 2 from POP3.

-BGP best external in this topology can be enabled on two places.
+BGP best external in this topology can be enabled in two places.
 It can be enabled on the ASBRs and also Route Reflectors.

 Let’s assume Local preference is set to 200 on ASBR in Pop1 and 100 on ASBR in Pop3.
 This makes ASBR in Pop1 is the overall BGP best path for the prefix.